hyperkai/django-blog/s3-blog/README.md

 s3-blog / django_project / settings.py

-If you use postgresql rather than default sqlite, comment out the sqlite setting and uncomment the postgresql setting like below.
+If you use postgresql rather than default sqlite, comment out the sqlite setting and uncomment the postgresql setting then change it.

 *You need to install and configure postgresql yourself.